frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

+- 12/18
+  - [ ] learn the pathlib library including Path() for compatibility with windows/unix filepaths

 - 12/15
   - [ ] retry 'one at at time' lmfit redo but with the 'held constant' parameters set with the argument from the documentation
   - [ ] refactor interpolation to experimental data from simulation instead of vice versa

 - 12/5
   - [x] 1-by-1 test lmfit